VrushankPatel/Maxine/docs/features.md

 - Also, the SRD replicates the more weighted services (The service that sends a weight of more than one).
 - After registering the Service, the SRD will run a thread asynchronously that'll remove that service from the registry once the timeout exceeds and that Service is not re-registered.
 - If the service sends the heartbeat before the timeout passes since it was registered, then the thread that was executed earlier will be suspended and a new thread will start doing the same again.
-- The registry now supports optional disk persistence using registry.json, allowing services to survive server restarts in lightning mode.
+ - The registry now supports optional disk persistence using registry.json or Redis, allowing services to survive server restarts in lightning mode.
 ### Service discovery
 - The service discovery discovers the service that is registered in the registry.
 - When the service discovery receives the request, it extracts the serviceName from the request and discovers the service with that service name.